 That was a no-brainer.
 I’d spied the green bottle of absinthe while having my own meal.
-I poured about 3 tablespoons into the glass.
+I poured about three tablespoons into the glass.
 I then opened a bottle of Prosecco, poured it, and waited for the milky cloud to form.

 He took a sip, looked at me, and raised the glass.
 “If I want another of these, what do I ask for?”

-It was only then that I realized I’d dispensed one of Ernest Hemingway’s favorite libations.
+As he asked, I realized I’d dispensed one of Ernest Hemingway’s favorite libations.
 “Death in the Afternoon,” I replied.

 He nodded and went back to his table.

-And I realized I wasn’t going to make my train.
+It was then I realized I wasn’t going to make my train.

 3 tablespoons (1 1/2 ounces) absinthe

 1/2 to 3/4 cup (4 to 6 ounces) cold Champagne or sparkling wine